AstarNetwork/astar-docs/docs/EVM/astarbase.md

 }
 ```

-## Example use case: NFT discount price
+## Example use case: Discount price for NFT

-In the [minting-dapp Github repository](https://github.com/AstarNetwork/minting-dapp/blob/main/contract/contracts/ShidenPass_flat.sol) you will find example NFT minting dApp which uses AstarBase to mint free NFT for active dApp-stakers.
-The same example could be easily adapted to give discount price instead of free NFT.
+In the [minting-dapp Github repository](https://github.com/AstarNetwork/minting-dapp/blob/main/contract/contracts/ShidenPass_flat.sol) you will find an example NFT minting dApp, which uses AstarBase to mint a free NFT for active dApp stakers.
+The same example could easily be adapted to issue a discount price instead of free NFT.

-## Example use case: ERC20 airdrop claim
+## Example use case: Permissioned claim for ERC20 airdrop

-A new project coming to Astar ecosystem would like to attract users by ERC20 token airdrop.
-But they want users who are active participants in the ecosystem and not one-time users who will disappear once the airdrop is claimed.
-AstarBase can be used to allow airdrop claim only to registered users.
+A new project coming to Astar ecosystem would like to attract users by issuing an ERC20 token airdrop, but they want to quialify users who are active participants in the ecosystem, only, and not one-time users who will disappear once the airdrop is claimed.
+AstarBase can be used to permission the airdrop claim, and make it available to registered users, only.

 `if ASTARBASE.checkStakerStatus(user) > 0;`

-## Example use case: Rewards for stakers
+## Example use case: Rewards for participants

-A project is using dApps-staking as basic income but would also like to reward stakers who are staking on them.
-Since those stakes use their native Astar address (s58) for staking and this project is based on EVM, there was no way to give EVM based rewards.
-Astarbase gives the possibility to reward such users if they are registered in AstarBase
+A project is using dApp staking as basic income, and would like to reward dApp staking participants who are staking on them.
+Since those stakers use their native Astar address (s58),and the project is based on EVM, there is no way to issue EVM-based rewards.
+Astarbase, though, gives them the opportunity to do so, as long as they are registered for an AstarPass.

 `if ASTARBASE.checkStakerStatusOnContract(address evmAddress, address stakingContract) > 0;`

-See the [example ERC20 contract](https://github.com/AstarNetwork/astarbase/tree/main/contract/example) on the Github which allows minting only for the specified contract stakers.
+See the [example ERC20 contract](https://github.com/AstarNetwork/astarbase/tree/main/contract/example) on Github, which mints rewards only to stakers of a specified contract.

 ## Example use case: Bot protection

-There is no absolute protection against bots, but at least their usage might be financially questionable.
-The registered accounts which are also stakers will need to have the minimum staked amount for the dApps-staking and there is also unbound period.
-This will limit the bots creating unlimited number of addresses to claim the rewards or buy your NFTs.
-By using AstarBase you force bots to use active stakers' address in case they want to reap your project's rewards.
+There is no absolute protection against bots, but at the very least, their activity can be disincentivized.
+In this example, the registered accounts will need to have the minimum staked amount for dApp staking, and there is also a configurable unbonding period.
+This will limit a bots ability to create an unlimited number of addresses, in order to claim rewards or buy NFTs.
+By using AstarBase, bots are forced to stake actively with the minimum amount, in the event they want to reap your project's rewards.

 ## ECDSA address registration

-Besides SS58 address scheme, the [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) addresses are also supported.
+Besides the ss58 address scheme, [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) addresses are also supported.